 - Add baking paper on a baking tray, and gently put the baguettes on top.

 - Preheat the oven to 180.C (356.F).

 - Cover the baguettes with a tea towel for at least 45 minutes to allow the baguettes to raise.

 - Remove tea towel and use a very sharp knife to slash each baguette 4 or 5 times along the length on the diagonal.
 Avoid pressing on the baguette.

-- Bake for 15 to 20 minutes, until the edges of the baguettes are slightly brown.
+- Bake for 20 to 25 minutes, or until the edges of the baguettes are slightly brown.

 - Serve preferably warm, and enjoy!!

 Please note that all nutrition facts and information found on this website are for informational purposes only.
 I am not a doctor nor registered nutritionist, so please refer to a professional for medical advice.

 Affiliate disclaimer: this page may contain affiliate links, which means TheDorkyFrench receives a small commission at no additional cost to you if you decide to make a purchase.
 Please understand I only link products I use and recommend or I know could be helpful to you.